martinsmeder/scraping_loop/README.md

 This repo is a small environment for testing whether an AI coding agent can improve its own scraping strategy against the practice site at `https://www.scrapethissite.com/pages/`.

-The agent is expected to inspect the website, write and revise `script.js`, run it, log what happened, and save CSV output for each attempt.
+The agent is expected to inspect the website, write and revise `script.js`, run it, log progress, and save CSV output (or txt errors) for each attempt.
 The exact rules are in [SPEC.md].

 ## Purpose